DS-100/textbook/content/preface.md

 # Preface

 Data science is exciting work.
-The ability to draw conclusions from messy data is valuable for all kinds of decisions across business, medicine, policy, and more.
+The ability to draw insights from messy data is valuable for all kinds of decision-making across business, medicine, policy, and more.
 This book, _Learning Data Science_, aims to prepare readers to do data science.
-To achieve this, we've written this book to contain the following special features:
+To achieve this, we've created this book with the following special features:

-1. _A focus on the fundamentals._ Technologies come and go.
-We talk in detail about individual technologies in this book, but our goal is to equip readers with the fundamental building blocks of data science.
-We do this by teaching readers how to think about data science problems and challenges, which will serve readers even as technologies change.
+1. _Focus on the fundamentals._ Technologies come and go.
+While we work with specific technologies in this book, our goal is to equip readers with the fundamental building blocks of data science.
+We do this by revealing how to think about data science problems and challenges, and by covering the fundamentals behind the individual technologies.
+Our aim is to serve readers even as technologies change.
-1. _Covering the entire data science lifecycle._ Instead of just focusing on a single topic, like working with data tables or machine learning, we cover the entire data science lifecycle -- the process of asking a question, obtaining data, understanding the data, and understanding the world.
+1. _Cover the entire data science lifecycle._ Instead of just focusing on a single topic, like how to work with data tables or how to apply machine learning techniques, we cover the entire data science lifecycle -- the process of asking a question, obtaining data, understanding the data, and understanding the world.
+This can often by the hardest part of being a data scientist.
-1. _Only using real data._ To be prepared for real data analyses, we consider it essential to see examples that use real data.
-We chose all of the dataset examples presented in this book by carefully picking from real-world data analyses that have made an impact, not hypothetical or generated data.
+1. _Use real data._ To be prepared for working on real problems, we consider it essential to learn from examples that use real data, warts and all.
+We chose the datasets presented in this book by carefully picking from actual data analyses that have made an impact, and not just overly refined or synthetic data.
-1. _Applying concepts through case studies._ We've sprinkled in extended case studies in the book that replicate or extend analyses from other data scientists.
-These case studies show readers how to apply concepts in real settings.
+1. _Apply concepts through case studies._ We've included extended case studies throughout the book that follow or extend analyses by other data scientists.
+These case studies show readers how to navigate the data science lifecycle in real settings.
-1. _Both computational and inferential thinking._ On the job, data scientists need to foresee how the decisions they make when writing code might affect statistical conclusions.
-To prepare readers for their future work, _Learning Data Science_ integrates both computational and statistical thinking.
-We also motivate statistical concepts through simulations rather than mathematical proofs.
+1. _Combine both computational and inferential thinking._ On the job, data scientists need to foresee how the decisions they make when writing code and how the size of a dataset might affect statistical analysis.
+To prepare readers for their future work, _Learning Data Science_ integrates computational and statistical thinking.
+We also motivate statistical concepts through simulation studies rather than mathematical proofs.

 The text and code for this book are open source and [available on